Tell Me More: Talking Prison Reform and Alternative Forms of Justice With Saumya Dadoo

 In The Swaddle’s interview series Tell Me More, we discuss crucial cultural topics with people whose work pushes societal boundaries.

 Saumya Dadoo is the founding editor of Detention Solidarity Network and an incoming doctoral student at MESAAS, Columbia University.
-She is an independent researcher with interests in prisons, colonial history, and gender & sexuality.
+Her work focuses on prisons, colonial history, and gender & sexuality.
 She has worked at research and advocacy organizations in India, including the Centre for Law and Policy Research and Majlis Legal Centre.
 The Swaddle’s Aditi Murti spoke with Saumya about prison reform, abolition and what constitutes a carceral state within India.

 The Swaddle: Does India have a unique relationship with punishment, or do ideas around it originate with colonial laws?

-Saumya Dadoo: What is very specific to the Indian context regarding the harm committed in our communities is that, at our core, we are Brahminical patriarchy.
-If we think of punishment as a form of harm, and if we then think of it as a form of harm that’s justified or not justified.
-For example, harm committed by the state is justified — it’s Brahminical patriarchy that’s allowed cisgender upperclassmen to commit harm and get away with it.
-And not only that, but also justify the harm that they’ve committed with this righteous moral stance.
-At the core of it, it’s about social differences.
-It’s about power and the fact that hat certain groups have more power over others and the way to decide how the world should work.
+Saumya Dadoo: At the core of it, systems of punishment, rest on existing dynamics of power and work in favor of maintaining social inequality.
+What is specific to the Indian context regarding the harm committed in our communities is that our society is based on Brahminical patriarchy.
+If we think of punishment as a form of harm, and if we then think of it as a form of harm that’s legally “justified” or “not justified” For example, harm committed by the state is justified — it’s Brahminical patriarchy that’s allowed cisgender upperclassmen to commit harm, get away with it, And, justify the harm that they’ve committed with this righteous moral stance.
+It’s difficult to extricate or differentiate between some form of native “Indian” ideas of punishment from colonial history.
+Colonialism brought in new dynamics of power and had new objectives shaped by racialized capitalism that converged with Brahminical patriarchy and shaped the modern state, law, and governance.
+During the colonial period, the British were experimenting with new ideas of punishment in England and in their colonies.

-But it’s also difficult to extricate cultural ideas of punishment from our colonial history because there are very particular conceptions of punishment and justice that did come in because of colonial governance.
-During the colonial period, the British were experimenting with new ideas of punishment that were new to India, like transporting convicts outside of the country.
-Even prisons were a fairly new conception with respect to dealing with harm, especially as a rehabilitative space, as opposed to say, cutting off someone’s arms.
-We still see the impact of colonial systems in modern times, in the vestiges of the anti-terror laws or the Criminal Tribes Act.
-Brahminical patriarchy has always had a relationship with the racial capitalism that was at the core of the colonial project.
+Even though prisons are taken for granted now, prisons, or even the idea to deal with harm by not physically punishing someone (eg. cutting off their arms) but by constructing a space meant for disciplining, towards rehabilitation, was new.
+In the prison context, very little has changed from when they were set up in the colonial period.
+In the context of punishment, we can see the impact of colonial laws in modern times.
+Colonial laws in whole, like sedition, or vestiges of these laws, like we see in anti-terror laws or in the Habitual Offenders Act that was once the Criminal Tribes Act, are present and are actively being used in India today.

 TS: If prisons started out as a rehabilitative idea, how did that idea degrade into a more punitive rendering in modern times?